psu-libraries/personas/README.md

   * Do not use real peoples names
     * I use a random name generator.
     * A list of names is in the files.
 If you use that, remove the name you used.
-  * Pictures help some people
+  * Pictures help some people organize and relate to the personas
     * [User Interfaces](http://uifaces.com/) supplies pics that people have releaesd for this use.
     * [Profile Photos - Randomizer] (https://randomuser.me/photos) every time you click on link at the top "user photos" a new set of random photos appear.
   * Provide enough detail to make the persona useful